axelpale/affineplane/README.md

     const ppp = aff.point2.transitFrom(pp, plane)
     // ppp equals { x: 4, y: 2 }

-In affineplane, we define a plane using Helmert transformation `{a,b,x,y}`.
-Such transformation can represent uniform scaling, rotation around z-axis, and translation along x- and y-axis.
-The transformation here acts as the [passive transit](https://en.wikipedia.org/wiki/Active_and_passive_transformation) from the plane coordinates back to its reference plane coordinates.
-It does not change the geometry, only the frame of reference.
+In affineplane, we model a plane, such as [plane2](https://axelpale.github.io/affineplane/docs/API.html#affineplaneplane2) or [plane3](https://axelpale.github.io/affineplane/docs/API.html#affineplaneplane3), using a Helmert transformation.
+Such transformation can represent uniform scaling, rotation around z-axis, and translation along x-, y-, and z-axis.
+For a plane, these properties define how to transit geometry from the coordinate system of the plane to the coordinate system of the reference.
+In other words, they effectively define the position of the plane with respect to the reference space.

+We call this transformation from a plane to its reference a *transition*.
+We treat transitions as [*passive transformations*](https://en.wikipedia.org/wiki/Active_and_passive_transformation) in a sense that they do not change the geometry, only the frame of reference.
+On the contrary, *active transformations* act on the geometry but keep the reference as is.
+While [plane2](https://axelpale.github.io/affineplane/docs/API.html#affineplaneplane2) and [plane3](https://axelpale.github.io/affineplane/docs/API.html#affineplaneplane3) are passive, see [helm2](https://axelpale.github.io/affineplane/docs/API.html#affineplanehelm2) and [helm3](https://axelpale.github.io/affineplane/docs/API.html#affineplanehelm3) for active variants of the same transformation.

-Effectively, the `x,y` part defines the position of the plane origin with respect to the reference origin.
-The `a,b` part defines the plane basis vectors, giving the scale and angle, in terms of the reference basis.
+The [plane2](https://axelpale.github.io/affineplane/docs/API.html#affineplaneplane2) represent the transition as an object `{a,b,x,y}` and [plane3](https://axelpale.github.io/affineplane/docs/API.html#affineplaneplane3) as `{a,b,x,y,z}`.
+The `x,y,z` part of the object defines the position of the plane origin with respect to the reference origin.
+The `a,b` part defines the plane basis vector, where the vector length gives the scale and direction the angle in terms of the reference basis.
 See the illustration below for an example.

 ![Helmert transform as a point and basis vectors](docs/geometry-helmert-transform-2d.png)